thegaminkidyt-dotcom/roblox-sniper/README.md

-# dizzyman0 Roblox Username Sniper
+Roblox Username Sniper

 A fast, multithreaded Roblox username availability checker written in Python.
 Designed to quickly verify large lists of potential usernames by querying Roblox’s official API.
+Weather you're using this tool to create burner accounts with your desired username, please use this carefully.

 ---